athlonreg/Clover_Build/README.md

 - [tianocore's edk2](https://github.com/tianocore/edk2)

 ## Changelog
+- 4959: fix lapic patch by pmheart. redefine GUID for Reset NVRAM by shelocks -- 2019-06-09

 - 4958: Don't inject REV, EPCI and RBr if REV is zeroed by vectosigma -- 2019-06-08

 - 4957: Still tries to inject zeroed smc version, nullifing them by vectosigma -- 2019-06-08